 Referrals can include depression, trauma, relationships with siblings, parents, couples, friends, and work, drugs and alcohol, self harm, health recovery, social and other anxiety, and bereavement amongst other problems.

 You can self refer, commission our services for a client or a group, or contact us with regards to a child or client in your care, school or home.
-Please complete the referral form and send to email@example.com or call 0300 1233073 for more information.
+Please complete the referral form and email to firstname.lastname@example.org or call 0300 1233073 for more information.

 By being outdoors our beneficiaries can often feel more relaxed, and less pressured.
 By using natural tools and exploration the work is more creative and makes engaging much easier.
 The creative side of the work makes it work especially well with children and young people – many of whom reflect on how much calmer they feel being outside.